We’ve all heard of a bicep curl or shoulder press. The benefits of strength training and weight lifting are undisputed.

 OK, great, so how does one do this?

 As a Women’s Health Physical Therapist, I cannot recommend getting a thorough intravaginal evaluation by a trained specialist highly enough.
 There are certain things that can’t be addressed with exercises alone.
-For example, if your pelvic floor is hypertonic (higher than normal muscle tone), a physical therapist can make that determination either with manual palpation or biofeedback or both.
+For example, if your pelvic floor is hypertonic (higher than normal muscle tone), a physical therapist can make that determination either with manual palpation, biofeedback, or both.

 If you are having a hard time isolating these muscles, the same tools can determine that.
-If you have trigger points in the muscles of the pelvic floor that are preventing full contraction or relaxation, there are manual techniques to address those issues.
-If scar tissue from perineal injury or previous episiotomies or muscle spasms are a limiting factor, scar massage and gentle stretching, and even vaginal dilators can be utilized to improve those limitations.
+If you have trigger points in the pelvic floor muscles preventing full contraction or relaxation, there are manual techniques to address those issues.
+If scar tissue from perineal injury, previous episiotomies, or muscle spasms are a limiting factor, scar massage, gentle stretching, and even vaginal dilators can improve those limitations.

 Ruling these things out is an important first step in your journey to pelvic floor strengthening.

 It wasn’t until I left the clinic and entered the community that I could dedicate the time and attention that was needed to developing exercise programs to help properly and comprehensively strengthen the pelvic floor muscles.